richardagreene/PerthEthereumMeetup/readme.md

 # Perth Ethereum Meetup
 As part of a presentation on Smart Contracts; the following are the instructions for setting up your own Ethereum development environment up and running.
-These steps will take place about 20 minutes if all goes well.
+These steps will take about 20 minutes if all goes well.

 ##Assumptions
 1. You are running on Mac OSX version 10.10+